 - Conduct online, asynchronous discussions with your students;

-- Upload documents, videos, audio files, and more;
+- Post links; upload documents, videos, audio files, and more;

 - Post deadlines and reminders through the calendar and announcements;

 - Integrate video conferencing with individual students, a whole class, or guest speakers;

 - Communicate easily with the whole class, specific groups, or individual students.

 All Middlebury faculty, students, and staff can log into Canvas using their Middlebury credentials (just your username and password—no need for the entire email address unless you’re using a Middlebury guest account).